Mmladshev/adjust_mmladshev/task2/README.md

 And now about Zabbix part

 We can use any zabbix out-of-the-box template.
-They really good, but in fact that we have linux and our server playing the proxi role we should care more about:
+They really good, but in fact that we have linux and our server playing the proxy role we should care more about:
 Everything is a file, even connection.
 1) SigGroups
 2) Descriptors